Police-App-FMI/Proiect-MDS/README.md

 - [HTTP Parser](https://pub.dev/packages/http_parser) - Utility for parsing HTTP media types

 ## Explanation of Key Elements
-	- Image Selection: Users can choose an image from the gallery or capture one using the 	  camera.
+- **Image Selection**: Users can choose an image from the gallery or capture one using the camera.
- 	- Image Display: Displays the selected image with the option to recognize the car 	  plate.
+- **Image Display**: Displays the selected image with the option to recognize the car plate.
-	- API Integration: Utilizes an API to send the selected image for plate recognition.
+- **API Integration**: Utilizes an API to send the selected image for plate recognition.
-	- Error Handling: Displays error messages if there are issues connecting to the server 	  or recognizing the plate.
+- **Error Handling**: Displays error messages if there are issues connecting to the server or recognizing the plate.

 ### Face Recognition Screen[^](*link*)